hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 > Marie, you can post a response if you wish.

 ## 5.2.8 Boolean Expressions
-* Same as condition, either True or False
+* Same as condition, either `True` or `False`
 * Boolean expression usually is used for recording condition
-* Such as, if the game is ruunning normally, or if the user can edit the webpage
+* Such as, if the game is running normally, or if the user can edit the webpage
 ```python
 game_active = True
 can_edit = False